Are Dachshunds Good with Kids? Family Guide

 Best Ages for Introduction

 Preventive screening is most valuable when tailored to documented breed risks rather than applied as a generic checklist.
-Watch for early signs of IVDD, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Dachshunds are prone to.
+Watch for early signs of IVDD, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Dachshunds are prone to.

 Veterinary Care Schedule for Dachshunds

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Dachshund.
-Here is the recommended schedule:
+Adjust the schedule based on your vet's advice.

 Life StageVisit FrequencyKey Screenings